 Drinking a cup of tea before bedtime can be relaxing.
 And just like with children, routine activities can signal your body that bedtime is near.

-The Alvita brand recommends that you put on tea bag in no more than 6 oz of boiling water.
-Let it steep for three minutes and squeeze the bag when you remove it.
-By limiting the liquid to 6 oz, you get a stronger tea and may be able to prevent getting up in the middle of the night to go to the bathroom.
+The Traditional Medicine brand recommends that you put on tea bag in no more than 8 oz of boiling water.
+Cover and let it steep for 10-15 minutes and squeeze the bag when you remove it.
+By limiting the liquid to 8 oz, you get a stronger tea and may be able to prevent getting up in the middle of the night to go to the bathroom.
+Valerian root tea is recommended for ADULTS ONLY.

 Valerian root tea has some strong warnings on the side of the package: